 Motion Analysis Center – Your child’s treatment team may recommend an evaluation from the Motion Analysis Center.
 This provides a comprehensive look at how your child’s body moves during walking.
 The team uses that information to make recommendations for your child’s treatment.
-Learn more about the Motion Analysis Center.
+Learn more about the Motion Analysis Laboratory.

 Education – The team will ensure you and your child receive the education you’ll need to understand your child’s treatment.
 A physician skilled in ongoing spasticity management will oversee your child’s plan of care.

 Orthotics – Orthotics are devices designed to support and provide assistance with walking and other types of movements and activities.
 An orthotist assists with fitting your child for the appropriate orthotics, including those that help to stretch muscles through prolonged positioning.